CNES/pangeo-pyinterp/docs/source/examples.rst

 ##########

 The :py:func:`trivariate <pyinterp.interpolator.trivariate>` interpolation
-allows to obtain values at arbitrary points in a 3D space of a function defined on a grid.
+allows obtaining values at arbitrary points in a 3D space of a function defined on a grid.

 The distribution contains a 3D field ``tcw.nc`` that will be used in this help.